rjkviegas/skills-workshops/week-2/oop_3/README.md

 This project contains two implementations of a todo list: `/terrible` and `/great`.

-`/terrible` implements the features using a poor understanding of the delegate principle.  `/great` implements the users stories using a good understanding of the delegate principle.
-Unfortunately, `/great` is unfinished.
+`/terrible` implements the features using a poor understanding of the delegate principle.  `/great` implements the users stories using a good understanding of the delegate principle.  `/great` is unfinished.

 You must finish it.